learning-zone/java-basics/README.md

 * Calling `String.intern()` on Long String

 #### Q. Why String is popular HashMap key in Java?
+Since String is immutable, its hashcode is cached at the time of creation and it doesn’t need to be calculated again.
+This makes it a great candidate for key in a Map and its processing is fast than other HashMap key objects.
+This is why String is mostly used Object as HashMap keys.

 #### Q. How to Optimize Java String Creation?
 #### Q. Why java uses the concept of the string literal?
 #### Q. What is UnsupportedOperationException?